The New GMAT Overview

 Verbal Reasoning Section

-The section of the GMAT exam consists of 36 multiple-choice questions and measures your ability to read and comprehend written material, reason and evaluate arguments, and correct material to express ideas effectively in standard written English.
+The section of the GMAT exam consists of 36 multiple-choice questions.
+It measures your ability to read and comprehend written material, reason and evaluate arguments, and correct material to express ideas effectively in standard written English.
 You will have 65 minutes to complete it.
 There are three types of questions:

 i.
 Sentence Correction